Ben Cohen (rugby union)

 Ben Christopher Cohen, (born 14 September 1978) is an English activist and former rugby player.
 He began his professional career with Northampton Saints in 1996; in 2007 he moved to France to represent Brive before returning to England two years later to join Sale Sharks.
-Cohen was a member of the England team that won the 2003 Rugby World Cup.

 Cohen was a member of the England team that won the 2003 Rugby World Cup.
 His main position was winger.
 In May 2011, Cohen retired from professional rugby.
 He founded The Ben Cohen StandUp Foundation to combat homophobia and bullying.

 Early life

 Cohen was born in Northampton.
 He was educated at Kingsthorpe Upper School (Kingsthorpe College as known today), which was not a rugby playing school and at age 12, he first started playing with Northampton Old Scouts RFC.

 Regarding his background, Cohen has stated, "My family's not Jewish, but a few generations back they used to be.
 I think it was my great-grandfather that married a non-Jewish girl and broke with tradition."